AceFire6/android-image-viewer/README.md

 ## Description

 Basic Image Viewer application.
-Shows all images in the root directory of your device in a grid.
+Shows all images in the root directory of your device.
-If you click an image, it makes it larger and shows the controls for next and previous image as well as the button that starts the slideshow.
+Each image is displayed above the navigation controls.

+There is a button for previous, start slideshow and next.

-It has gesture functionality too.
-You can swipe to change the images.
+It has basic gesture functionality in that you can swipe to change images.

 ## Instructions